ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-getting-started.md

 ### Supported and tested storages
 {: ibm-hlfsupport-storage-supported-tested}

-The following dynamic storage options for OpenShift clusters are now tested and supported by {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+The following dynamic storage options for OpenShift clusters are now tested and supported by {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 * ibmc-block-bronze
 * ibmc-block-custom
 * ibmc-block-gold